-A Royal Society of New Zealand’s expert panel has undertaken a review of New Zealand’s taxonomic collections.
-The resulting report brings together a wide range of inter-disciplinary evidence about the current state and future potential of New Zealand’s taxonomic collections.
+2015: This paper brings together a wide range of inter-disciplinary evidence about the current state and future potential of New Zealand’s taxonomic collections.

-The report is calling for more resources and a coordinated approach to safeguard and grow New Zealand’s taxonomic collections which are intrinsic to supporting sectors of New Zealand life from economic growth to human health.
+It calls for more resources and a coordinated approach to safeguard and grow New Zealand’s taxonomic collections which are intrinsic to supporting sectors of New Zealand life from economic growth to human health.